 Share your favorite recipes for moose munch, cookies, & popcorn bites, and create a poll to decide which movie to feature.
 Invite your volunteers for a virtual movie night using Teleparty.

 Not sure how to host?
-Here’s a guide on how you can easily host a virtual movie night within minutes.
+Here’s a guide on hosting a virtual movie night within minutes.

 30. Give your volunteers a special shoutout on social media